learn-co-curriculum/dsc-probability-mass-function/README.md

 ## Expected Value and Variance

 When talking about distributions, there will generally be two descriptive quantities you're interested in: the **expected value** and the **mean**.
-For discrete distributions, the expected Value of your discrete random value X is given by:
+For discrete distributions, the expected value of your discrete random value X is given by:

 $$\large E(X) = \mu = \sum_i p(x_i)x_i$$